-Mr Payne's service agreement with the Company, in respect of his engagement as Managing Director and Chief Executive Officer commenced on 9 July 2012 and will continue until terminated.
-Mr Payne will receive a base salary of \$305,200 per annum inclusive of statutory superannuation.
+In respect of his engagement as Executive Chairman, commencing 14 March 2014, Mr Williams will receive a base salary of \$437,000 per annum inclusive of statutory superannuation (Total Fixed Remuneration, TFR).
 Any increase in salary is subject to the discretion of the Board.

-Mr Payne may also receive a short term performance based reward in the form of a cash bonus, the performance criteria, assessment and timing of which are determined at the discretion of the Board.
+Mr Williams may also receive a short term performance based reward in the form of a cash bonus up to, 40% of the TFR.
+The performance criteria, assessment and timing of which are determined at the discretion of the Board.

-Mr Payne may, subject to shareholder approval, participate in the Dacian Gold Limited Employee Option Plan and other long term incentive plans adopted by the Board.
+Mr Williams may, subject to shareholder approval, be granted 2 million options and participate in the Dacian Gold Limited Employee Option Plan and other long term incentive plans adopted by the Board.